rohitsingh25/Airline_Record_Analysis/README.md

 ## 🚀 Getting Started

 ### Prerequisites
-- Python 3.7+
+- Python 3.10+
-- All required packages are listed in `requirements.txt`
+- All required packages with versions listed in `requirements.txt`

 ### Configuration